Centrora/centroradocs/index.rst

 Welcome to Centrora Security's documentation!
 ==============================================

-The documentation for Centrora Security is organized into a couple of sections:
+The documentation for Centrora Security is organized into a couple of sections as follows.
+A simple text version in PDF can be downloaded at `here <https://media.readthedocs.org/pdf/centrora-security-documentations/latest/centrora-security-documentations.pdf>`_.

 * :ref:`about-docs`
 * :ref:`prerequisites-docs`